GoogleChrome/web.dev/src/site/content/en/blog/ta-types/index.md

 - How do we want to test?
 - What do we want to test?

 This article focuses on the general things you need to know to answer the first question.
-To start from a common ground, let's discover which testing modes and types there are.
-In later articles, we will answer the second question, combine the answers, and find the testing strategy that works best for your project—based on the what we will learn here.
+To start from a common ground, let's first learn what testing modes exist and then focus on the common types of testing.
+In later articles, we will answer the second question, combine the answers, and find the testing strategy that works best for your project.
 Let's go! 🙌

 ## Start with the basics: General testing modes